Start Here

 Start here if you want the big picture.

-What This Series Is Not
+What This Guide Is Not

-This series is not:
+This guide is not:

 A checklist to rush through